foriincharli/Stats_Club-Hacky_Hour/README.md

 # Stats Club + Hacky Hour
-AgriBio Stats Club meetings will link graduate researchers with career researchers from Agriculture Victoria and La Trobe University in an informal, peer learning environment to promote best practice statistics in biology.
+AgriBio Stats Club + Hacky Hour meetings will link graduate researchers with career researchers from Agriculture Victoria and La Trobe University in an informal, peer learning environment to promote best practice statistics in biology.

 Participants will take turns in lead meetings with a topic of their choosing.
 Meetings are run fortnightly, but it is up to participants how often they’d like to attend.